 Join us on Wednesdays at 2 p.m. to learn from experts in the Department of Family & Community Health Sciences, Rutgers Cooperative Extension.
-All sessions are free, will last approximately 45 minutes, and be provided via Webex.
+All sessions are free, will last approximately 45 minutes, and will be provided via Zoom.
 To join, you will need either a computer, tablet, or smartphone with speakers.

 You must register to participate.
 See below for the title and descriptions of each webinar and click on the link below to register.